-A Statement of Work (SOW) is a detailed, formal document between a service provider and a client outlining the specific tasks, deliverables, and milestones required to complete a project.
+A statement of work (SOW) is a detailed, formal document that outlines the specific tasks, deliverables, and milestones required to complete a project between a service provider and a client.
 A good statement of work should accurately define the scope and KPIs of a working arrangement, clearly defining responsibilities and expected outcomes.
-It is frequently used with independent contractors, agencies, governments, and other organizations that provide B2B services.
-For project managers, the SOW is a critical document for defining and managing relationships with project participants from outside the organization.

 The key elements of an SOW can vary, depending on the industry, the nature of the project, external regulatory requirements, and the nature of the services to be provided.
 Nevertheless, there are some common elements that play a role in virtually every well-written statement of work: